 Quantum error correction (QEC) is challenging because of many simultaneous requirements.
 These include a significant overhead in the number of physical qubits used to encode logical information, the rapid operation of a complex sequence of gates and measurements to detect errors, and the high fidelity and precision of the components and operations that make up the system.
 Finding more efficient schemes for QEC that can ease these requirements is a very active area of current research.
-A wide range of approaches has been explored, including more efficient codes (16), qubits that have structure or bias (17-23) in their noise processes and the modifications of encoding schemes to utilize this structure (24-30), code switching or "pieceable" constructions (31, 32) that do not require fully transversal operations, and correction schemes that can flag (33, 34) certain errors.
-One can even build redundancy into a single physical system, replacing the usual qubits with multilevel systems such as qutrits (35).
-Bosonic encodings (36) such as the GKP code (37-41), cat codes (17, 42-45), or binomial codes (46-49) have proven to be especially hardware efficient.
+A wide range of approaches has been explored, including more efficient codes (16), qubits that have structure or bias (17-23) in their noise processes and the modifications of encoding schemes to utilize this structure (24-32), code switching or "pieceable" constructions (33, 34) that do not require fully transversal operations, and correction schemes that can flag (35, 36) certain errors.
+One can even build redundancy into a single physical system, replacing the usual qubits with multilevel systems such as qutrits (37).
+Bosonic encodings (38) such as the GKP code (39-43), cat codes (17, 44-47), or binomial codes (48-51) have proven to be especially hardware efficient.

 When choosing an error correction architecture, it is important to remember that there is a natural hierarchy of physical and logical errors.
 Not all errors occur with equal probability nor are they equally harmful to the code.
-On the logical level, detected erasure errors are especially benign, having both significantly higher thresholds and more favorable scaling with code distance (50-54).
-The most studied error model-Pauli errors, the most well-studied error model, are also correctable but have lower thresholds and a less favorable scaling with code distance.
-Finally, the accumulation of undetected leakage errors out of the code space is an uncorrectable error
+On the logical level, detected erasure errors are especially benign, having both significantly higher thresholds and more favorable scaling with code distance (52-56).
+Pauli errors, the most well-studied error model, are also correctable but have lower thresholds and a less favorable scaling with code distance.
+Finally, the accumulation of undetected leakage errors out of the code space is an uncorrectable error and therefore most damaging (57-64).